 More than half of all Americans will get a tax refund this year.
 According to the IRS, the average refund last year was around $3000.
 That money can make a significant difference in your financial picture.
-Unfortunately we have found, that new influx of cash can come between you and your spouse.
+Unfortunately, we have found, that a new influx of cash can come between you and your spouse.
 But there is a way to agree on how to use your tax refund.

-As a couple, once you know what your refund will be, think twice about what you will do with the money and how it can affect your Money Relationship.
+As a couple, once you know what your refund will be, think twice about what you will do with the money and how it can affect your money relationship.

 Here are three tips to help get you and your spouse on the same tax refund page: